mgerstner/buffer-overflow-training/examples/phone2overflow/README.md

 The `sngrep` tool is capturing raw network packets from Ethernet network devices in the system.
 This is a privileged operation, that either needs full root privileges, or the `CAP_NET_RAW` capability.
-For our testing purposes we don't want to run a vulnerable utility on a life network.
+For our testing purposes we don't want to run a vulnerable utility on a live network.
 Instead we are employing container techniques and split-off a separate Linux network namespace.
 This separate network namespace will only have an isolated loopback network device, not connected to any other components in the system.